dd9jn/rfc4880bis/crypto-refresh.md

 - Compute C = AESKeyWrap( Z, m ) as per {{RFC3394}}

+- Wipe the memory that contained S, v, and Z to avoid leaking ephemeral secrets

 - VB = convert point V to the octet string

 - Output (MPI(VB) \|\| len(C) \|\| C).

 The decryption is the inverse of the method given.
-Note that the recipient obtains the shared secret by calculating
+Note that the recipient with key pair (r,R) obtains the shared secret by calculating:

-    S = rV = rvG, where (r,R) is the recipient's key pair.
+    S = rV = rvG

 ### ECDH Parameters